-Finally, do a trademark search to make entirely sure that your name – in any form – has not been taken already.
+Finally, do a trademark search to ensure that your name – in any form – has not been taken already.

-Once you’re happy that another entity hasn’t used your name, it’s a good idea to get in quickly and trademark the name for yourself.
+Once you’re happy that another entity hasn’t used your name, it’s a good idea to get in quickly and trademark the name.

 2 – Create A Legal Entity